Electronic Drug Registration and Listing Instructions

 - Introduction to eDRLS

-- Regulatory Guidance Drug Registration and Listing (PDF - 776KB)
+- Regulatory Guidance: Providing Regulatory Submissions in Electronic Format – Drug Establishment Registration and Drug Listing (PDF - 103KB)